ageir/chirp-rpi/README.md

     moist_to_percent(moisture)
 ```

- Convert a moisture capacitance value to percent using a calibrate.
+Convert a moisture capacitance value to percent using a calibrated
 range for the sensor.
 Requires calibrated min_moist and max_moist
 values.
 Useful when converting values not directly from the sensor,
 ie from a database.